ltang16/info-catalog/TO-DOS.md

 >>> [x] change "return to top" button to be sticky (bottom right) and up arrow symbol?

 > [x] sort filtered catalog in alphabetical order based on course ID, then course title
+> [x] sort topics list in sidebar by alphabetical order, even if lowercase!
 > [x] add new component for breadcrumbs

 [x] build full catalog page CSS -- individual course item component, filter sidebar, header, course addition form
-> [x] add responsive styling for smaller screens -- make navbar and hamburger menu components :)
+> [x] add responsive styling for smaller screens -- make navbar and hamburger menu components :) (this was such a painful process and I don't even really like the solution I had to devise)

-[x] add form for course addition to catalog -- store updated catalog in localStorage [ ] enable course item editing (ideally in place rather than sending to form at bottom...) -- also store in localStorage [x] create MIMs requirements filtering function and filter buttons [x] create DS certificate filtering function and filter buttons [x] create course topic filtering function (MULTIPLE ALLOWED) and selection buttons
+[x] add form for course addition to catalog -- store updated catalog in localStorage [ ] enable course item editing (ideally in place rather than sending to form at bottom...) -- also store in localStorage
+> [x] create course editing status state data
+> [ ] build new function for course editing and updating catalog state data
+> [ ] build new component for editing course interface -- use form fields and populate with existing course data! "save" button should call the new catalog update function, then set the edit status to false and display new catalog

+[x] create MIMs requirements filtering function and filter buttons [x] create DS certificate filtering function and filter buttons [x] create course topic filtering function (MULTIPLE ALLOWED) and selection buttons